Friday / September 20th / 12:04 PM

 It’s worth mentioning that this annoying Cassidy affliction didn’t completely start in freshmen year.
-Hayden and I went to the same grade school and our fathers never realized until they saw each other during the parent-teacher night.
-During those few years, we were great friends… until we were taught to hate each other, blindly.
+Hayden and I went to the same grade school and our fathers never realized until they saw each other during one ill-fated parent-teacher night.
+During those few years, we were friends… until we were taught to hate each other, blindly.

 After Mila and I chat with Melanie, she waves goodbye and waddles off to re-join her sophomore friends.
 I turn back around and take one last longing glance at Hayden.
 His perfect, sparkling smile, effortless dirty blonde hair and emerald eyes make me swoon.

 Suddenly, his eyes connect to mine and I panic, responding with a scowl.
 He takes it in with an expression I can’t seem to read and suddenly shoots me a smile from across the room.
 My eyes go wide and my heart stops.
 It’s not a smirk or a laugh at my expense like the ones I give him.
 And there’s not an ounce of smugness or arrogance in it.
 Just a sweet, hearty smile that extends to his eyes.
 My face involuntarily shows vulnerability in my surprise and you’ll never believe what he does next.

 He laughs.
 Laughs.
 At.
 Me.
 Like he just sunk my aircraft carrier in a game of mental Battleship while I wasn’t looking.

 What the heck?
 He’s still looking at me with that focused look that makes my ears ring when suddenly, someone pulls him back into the conversation.
 And all the sound in the room drains back and I hear Mila call my name.

 “Um… you coming, Lillie?”
 She folds her arms with a smirk.
 “Or do guys want to stay here and ogle each other some more?”